Mjkhan9/IT-Simulator-Project/HOW-TO-DEPLOY.md

-# 🚀 ONE-CLICK DEPLOYMENT INSTRUCTIONS

-## ⚡ Super Simple - 3 Steps!
+# Deployment Instructions

+## Steps

-### Step 1: Download Your Project
+### 1. Download Your Project
-- Download the entire `itas` folder from Claude outputs
-- Save it somewhere on your computer (e.g., Desktop, Documents)
+Download the entire project folder and save it somewhere on your computer.

-### Step 2: Run the Script
+### 2. Run the Deployment Script
-1. Open the `itas` folder
+1. Open the project folder
-2. **Right-click** on `DEPLOY.ps1`
+2. Right-click on `DEPLOY.ps1`
-3. Select **"Run with PowerShell"**
+3. Select "Run with PowerShell"

-**That's it!** The script will:
+The script will:
-- ✅ Initialize git
+- Initialize git
-- ✅ Add all your files
+- Add all files
-- ✅ Commit with a professional message
+- Commit with a professional message
-- ✅ Push everything to GitHub
+- Push to GitHub
-- ✅ Open the GitHub Pages settings for you
+- Open GitHub Pages settings

-### Step 3: Enable GitHub Pages
+### 3. Enable GitHub Pages
-The script will automatically open GitHub Pages settings.
+The script opens GitHub Pages settings automatically.
-Just:

 1. Source: **main**
 2. Click **Save**
 3. Wait 2 minutes